 Marketing begins at your front door.
 The building façade is sometimes overlooked in favor of interior updates, but if the first impression does not reflect your community’s desired brand identity, prospective residents may never come inside.

-Reinvention allows providers to respond to this evolution by introducing lifelong learning opportunities or diverse cultural programming to create the types of experiences consumers are seeking.
+Reinvention allows providers to respond to this evolution by introducing lifelong learning opportunities or diverse cultural programming to create the types of senior living experiences consumers are seeking.
 Seniors working in retirement, by choice or necessity, suggest opportunities for introducing a co-working space within your community.

 “Reinvention is about building upon the unique qualities that make the experience of living at your community special,” states Martin.

-For Meadowood Retirement Community in Worcester, Pennsylvania, this involved animating underutilized courtyard spaces to provide a wealth of new opportunities for exercise, socialization and resident engagement.
+For Meadowood Retirement Community in Worcester, Pennsylvania, this involved animating underutilized courtyard spaces to provide a wealth of new opportunities for exercise, socialization, and resident engagement.
 At Woodcrest Villa in Lancaster, Pennsylvania the community entrance was reoriented so that wellness and vitality have become the focus at the front door.

 3. Maintaining Mission and Values